Section rings of $\mathbb{Q}$-divisors on minimal rational surfaces: Further Questions

 \section{Further Questions}

-Recall that every minimal rational surface is either isomorphic to $\bp^2$ or $\hirz_m$ for some $m \geq 0, m \neq 1$ \cite{eisenbud-harris:minimal}.
-By Theorems ~\ref{thm:proj-generators-relations} and ~\ref{thm:hirz-generators-relations}, we have given bounds for the generators and relations of arbitrary generalized canonical rings on any minimal rational surface.
+\invisiblesubsection Recall that every minimal rational surface is either isomorphic to $\bp^2$ or $\hirz_m$ for some $m \geq 0, m \neq 1$ \cite{eisenbud-harris:minimal}.
+By Theorems ~\ref{thm:proj-generators-relations} and ~\ref{thm:hirz-generators-relations}, we have given bounds for the generators and relations of arbitrary section rings on any minimal rational surface.
 A natural extension of our results is the following. \begin{question} Can we describe generators and relations of $R_D$ for a divisor $D$ on an arbitrary rational surface $X$? \end{question}

 Every rational surface can be obtained from a minimal rational surface by a sequence of blow-ups \cite{eisenbud-harris:minimal}.
-Therefore, to answer Question \ref{qn:general-minimal-surface} affirmatively, it suffices to bound the degree of generators and relations of the generalized canonical ring of a divisor on a blow-up of a given surface in terms of the generalized canonical rings of some associated divisors that given surface.
+Therefore, to answer Question \ref{qn:general-minimal-surface} affirmatively, it suffices to bound the degree of generators and relations of the section ring of a divisor on a blow-up of a given surface in terms of the section rings of some associated divisors on that given surface.

-Another direction to generalize the work in this paper would be to try to express generalized canonical rings of $\bq$-divisors on $X \times Y$ in terms of those on $X$ and $Y$.
-In this paper, we bounded the degrees of presentations on generalized canonical rings on $\bp^1 \times \bp^1 \cong \hirz_0$.
-Perhaps similar techniques can be used to bound degrees of presentations on generalized canonical rings on $(\bp^1)^k$ or more generally on $(\bp^1)^{i_1} \times \cdots (\bp^k)^{i_k}.$ One might further try to generalize this to bounding degrees of presentations on bundles over $\bp^m$ or on more general products of schemes.
+Another direction to generalize the work in this paper would be to try to express section rings of $\bq$-divisors on $X \times Y$ in terms of those on $X$ and $Y$.
+In this paper, we bounded the degrees of presentations on section rings on $\bp^1 \times \bp^1 \cong \hirz_0$.
+Perhaps similar techniques can be used to bound degrees of presentations on section rings on $(\bp^1)^k$ or more generally on $(\bp^1)^{i_1} \times \cdots (\bp^k)^{i_k}.$ One might further try to generalize this to bounding degrees of presentations on bundles over $\bp^m$ or on more general products of schemes.